KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-EARTH-Live by mykle1](https://github.com/mykle1/MMM-EARTH-Live)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-EARTH-Live.js`: Replace it with `MagicMirror²`.

 ### [MMM-Earthquake by mykle1](https://github.com/mykle1/MMM-Earthquake)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Earthquake.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-EasyPix by mykle1](https://github.com/mykle1/MMM-EasyPix)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-EasyPix.js`: Replace it with `MagicMirror²`.

 ### [MMM-Ecobee by parnic](https://github.com/parnic/MMM-Ecobee)